gabrielmcg/synergy-netlify/backup-restore/docker-persistent-volumes.md

 HPE Recovery Manager Central is installed as a VM on VMware vSphere ESXi.
 It can be installed on the HPE Synergy platform on a separate (from the Docker Solution) vSphere cluster or external to the Synergy environment as long as the external server has connectivity to the HPE 3PAR StoreServ and HPE StoreOnce.
 HPE RMC can be installed directly on an ESXi host or can be deployed to a VMware vCenter managed environment.
 For this solution, the standalone "RMC only" is installed.
 If HPE RMC is installed in the HPE Synergy environment, iSCSI connection to the HPE 3PAR StoreServ is required.

+![ "HPE Recovery Manger Central and HPE StoreOnce"][media-rmc-storeonce]

+**Figure.** HPE Recovery Manger Central and HPE StoreOnce

+- The connectivity between HPE 3PAR StoreServ and HPE RMC for data traffic is over iSCSI.
+- The connectivity between HPE StoreOnce and HPE RMC is over CoEthernet (Catalyst OverEthernet)
+- The connectivity between HPE RMC, HPE 3PAR StoreServ, and HPE StoreOnce for management traffic is over IP.

+The following figure illustrates the connectivity between various components.

+![ "Connectivity"][media-3par-storeonce-networking]

+**Figure.** Connectivity